 What is Food Poisoning?

-Food poisoning is an infection that develops in the stomach and intestinal systems as a result of consuming spoiled or microorganism-contaminated foods.
+Food poisoning is an infection that develops in the stomach and intestines due to the consumption of spoiled or microorganism-contaminated food.
 This condition is usually caused by bacteria, viruses, and toxins.
 Bacteria such as Salmonella, E. coli, and Campylobacter, as well as viruses like norovirus, can cause food poisoning.

-Preventive measures such as storing foods correctly, keeping raw and cooked foods separate, and maintaining clean cutting boards and knives should be taken.
-Additionally, cooking foods at appropriate temperatures can help kill germs.
+Measures should be taken to store food properly, keep raw and cooked foods separate and maintain cleanliness of cutting boards and knives.
+Additionally, cooking food at the appropriate temperatures can help kill germs.

-Symptoms of food poisoning can appear a few hours after consuming contaminated food, but in some cases, this period can extend from 12 to 72 hours.
-Symptoms are generally listed as follows:
+Symptoms of food poisoning may appear within a few hours after consuming contaminated food.
+In some cases, this period can extend from 12 to 72 hours.

 • Nausea and vomiting